 When someone greets me, “Hi Mila!”
 Of course I’d respond, “Oh, hello!”
 Or if I were given something, I’d say, “Thank you!”
 Or if I see an amazing view or a grand building, I couldn’t help but say, “Wow!”
-These all are our normal responses to something we receive.
-Knowing to what or whom should we respond determines where we should give our response.
+These are all our normal responses to something we receive.
+Knowing to what or whom we should respond determines where we should give our response.
 Does it make sense?

 “Work as for God” is not a figurative sentence.
 If we look at the previous verses, wives were commanded to submit to their husbands, husbands to love their wives, children to obey their parents, fathers to not hurt their children’s hearts, bondservants to obey their masters, all these are not commanded for the sake of anyone but to the Lord.
-Because none of those persons could complete and fill the others.
-Jesus is the One that could fill them, making them whole, and so they shall respond to it by doing everything for Him.
+Because none of those persons could complete and fill in the others.
+Jesus is the One who could fill them, making them whole, and so they shall respond to it by doing everything for Him.

 Let’s take a short break to redefine our worship.
 We do worship, but to whom do we give that worship?
 To whom do we offer our response?